Ichiro Fukuzawa: Global explorations (1950–1970)

-Later Career (1970 - 1992)
+Later career (1970–1992)

 Fukuzawa's paintings underwent yet another metamorphosis when he proceeded to lampoon modern society, albeit with more outlandish imagery and comical undertones.
 Dante's concept of Hell remained a recurring theme; Fukuzawa utilized the Buddhist monk Genshin's 10th Century text Ojoyoshu (The Essentials of Rebirth in the Pure Land) to lament his view of contemporary Japanese society as a physical manifestation of Hell.

 Toilet Paper Hell (1974) features a ruinous urban setting where hundreds of mostly nude, orange-hued individuals run, tumble, and claw each other in a frenetic attempt to seize rolls of toilet paper.
 The absurd narrative was Fukuzawa's response to the 1973 oil crisis in which Middle Eastern countries severely restricted oil's importation, resulting in a severe economic recession in Japan.
 Fukuzawa equates this oil scarcity with the toilet paper as a humorous and anarchically critical position of Japanese consumerism.

 The 1980s and early-1990s sparked increased anxiety for Fukuzawa as he contemplated the future of human morality in the fast-approaching 21st Century.
 Pessimism and a fixation on a potential collapse of society pervades his final series of paintings.

 Will Evil Voltage Rise in the 21st Century?
 (1986) is a hauntingly apocalyptic scene where a nude crowd of reddish-skinned people fight one another in hand-to-hand combat.
 The background presents a dichotomy of different locales: an industrialized urban skyline on the left and a desolate landscape of dead and decaying trees on the right.

 Fukuzawa conceived this painting as an indictment of Japan's mid-1980s economic crises, Cold War tensions, and contemporaneous social and political inequalities.
 Art historians have interpreted this image as a continuation of the agonized nude subjects Fukuzawa produced after Group of Figures Defeated in Battle.

 Death and legacy

-Fukuzawa died on October 16, 1992 at 94 years old.
+Fukuzawa died on October 16, 1992, at 94 years old.

 Fukuzawa's art influenced and inspired other Japanese artists, including: Kikuji Yamashita, Ebosi Yuasa, Shimizu Toshi, and Suzuki Yashinori.

-Artistic Influences
+Artistic influences

 Fukuzawa gained stylistic and thematic influence primarily from Western artists and movements that ranged from Classical Antiquity to 20th Century Modernism.
 The artists who profoundly impacted Fukuzawa's paintings include: Hieronymus Bosch, Peter Paul Rubens, Salvador Dalí, Max Ernst, Giorgio de Chirico, Abraham Rattner, Jackson Pollock, and Rico Lebrun.

-Lost Fukuzawa Artworks
+Lost artworks

 The Fukuzawa Ichiro Memorial Museum initiated and maintains a long-term research project focused on multiple Fukuzawa artworks created between 1945 and 1946 that went missing in the United States in 1947.
 The disappearance of the paintings in question were purchased by James V. Coleman and featured in the exhibition Fifteen Artists in Postwar Japan at the Tribune Subway Gallery from May 1 - June 5, 1947.
 These paintings have never appeared privately or publicly since.